Help and FAQs

 There are many ways to send money from one country to another:

 Bank to Bank Transfer – If you have a bank account you can transfer money from this to a bank account in another country.
-The method used is often called a SWIFT transfer – this is the name of a transfer system.
+The method used is often called a SWIFT.

 Online – Some money transfer companies let you transmit through the internet (online).
 You need to set up a special account and then the company will send the money to your friend’s bank account or make it available for the money to be collected as cash.

-Mobile Phone and New Technology – sending money is an area that is developing all the time due to new technology.
-For example, Fiji is well established with mobile phone money transfers – where money is sent to a receiver who receives the funds via their mobile phone.
+Mobile Phone and New Technology – Some areas are using new technology to send money.
+For example mobile phone money transfers are popular in Fiji – where money is sent to a receiver who receives the funds via their mobile phone.

 How much money can I send?